msbartee/predicting-jeopardy-values/README.md

 # Trivial Pursuit: *Jeopardy!* Questions and the Value of Knowledge

 The goal of this project is to predict the dollar value of *Jeopardy!* Questions.
 This might seem like a trivial endeavor (pun *totally* intended).
-However, this analysis could tell us a lot about the kind of knowledge that we (or at least the writers of *Jeopardy!*) value in Western society, what is considered common knowledge, and what is considered more difficult.
+However, this analysis could tell us a lot about:

+> What kind of knowledge do we (or at least the writers of *Jeopardy!*) value in Western society?

+> What is considered common knowledge, and what is considered more difficult?

 In addition, this project could be extended to any test for which the questions are ordered or assigned points by difficulty, such as standardized tests, giving students a sense of where to prioritize study efforts.